sourcenetwork/defradb/README.md

 ## CLI Documentation
 You can find generated documentation for the shipped CLI interface [here](docs/cmd/defradb.md)

+## Next Steps
+The current early access release has much of the digial signatute, and identity work removed, until the cryptographic elements can be finalized.

+The following will ship with the next release:
+- schema type mutation/migration
+- data syncronization between nodes
+- grouping and aggregation on the query language
+- additional CRDT type(s)
+- and more.

+We will release a project board outlining the planned, and completed features of our roadmap.

 ## Licensing
 Current DefraDB code is released under a combination of two licenses, the [Business Source License (BSL)](licenses/BSL.txt) and the [DefraDB Community License (DCL)](licenses/DCL.txt).